Board of Directors

 Chief Executive, Foundation East

-Katy Ford is the Chief Executive of Foundation East (FE), an SME and micro business lenders based in Suffolk and lending in the six counties of eastern England.
-She joined FE in February 2004 at its inception initially taking on the role of Finance and Investment Manager and becoming Chief Executive in March 2009.
-Her primary role is to lead the strong staff team of nine to deliver the vision and mission of FE, and to ensure the values of the company are embedded at every level.
-She is also responsible for fundraising, building and maintaining relationships with all stakeholders, including the society’s members, funders, bankers and auditors.
-Furthermore, she undertakes the HR function, ensuring FE is compliant with all regulatory requirements and is FE’s anti-money laundering reporting officer.
-As FE is a small organisation, she provides a hand on supporting role in the respective team as and when the need arises.
-Prior to joining FE, Katy managed the treasury department for insurance broking firm Marsh Inc in Guernsey for 14 years.
+Katy is the Chief Executive of Foundation East, a small business lender based in Suffolk and lending across the eastern England.
+She joined Foundation East in February 2004 at its inception initially taking on the role of Finance and Investment Manager and became Chief Executive in March 2009.
+Her primary role is to lead the strong staff team to deliver the vision and mission of the CDFI, and to ensure the values of the company are embedded at every level.
+She is also responsible for fundraising, building and maintaining relationships with all stakeholders, including members, funders, bankers and auditors.
+Prior to joining Foundation East, Katy managed the treasury department for insurance broking firm Marsh Inc in Guernsey for 14 years.

 Managing Director – GLE oneLondon

-Nicholas Nicolaou has over 15 years’ experience lending to SMEs and is a Prince2 Practitioner.
-Since Nicks’ arrival, GLE has won contracts for 4 local authority, 2 pan-London, 1 UK-wide charity and 1 national DWP fund – total capital value almost £18m.
-In addition, he leads its Enterprise Agency, which is integrated with its CDFI activity like some other CDFA members.
-Nick demonstrates an interest in and understanding of the CDFI sector, its strengths and opportunities for the future through regular meetings with peers both within and outside of the CDFI Business Lending Networking group.
-Nick highly values working in partnership with members and does so regularly.
-Nick believes, if elected, he would provide a dynamic approach and perceptive voice to the CDFA board to assist all types of CDFIs at a critical time.
+Nicholas has over 15 years’ experience lending to SMEs and is a Prince2 Practitioner.
+Since his arrival, GLE has won contracts for 4 local authority, 2 pan-London, 1 UK-wide charity and 1 national DWP fund – with a total capital value of almost £18m.
+In addition, Nicholas leads GLE’s Enterprise Agency, which is integrated with its CDFI activity.
+Nicholas has a keen interest in and understanding of the CDFI sector, its strengths and opportunities for the future through regular meetings with peers both within and outside of the CDFI Business Lending Networking group. .

 Director of Innovation, Locality